samiahmedsiddiqui/custom-permalinks/README.md

 Lay out your site the way *you* want it.
 Set the URL of any post, page, tag or category to anything you want.
 Old permalinks will redirect properly to the new address.
-Custom Permalinks gives you ultimate control over your site structure.
+Custom Permalinks give you ultimate control over your site structure.

 > :warning: *This plugin is not a replacement for WordPress's built-in permalink system*.
 > Check your WordPress administration's "Permalinks" settings page first, to make sure that